Apollo Bay

 It is a major tourist destination in Victoria.
-It is host to the annual Apollo Bay Seafood Festival, Winter Wild and the Great Ocean Road Running Festival.
+It is host to the annual Apollo Bay WordFest, Winter Wild and the Great Ocean Road Running Festival.

 In winter to spring, southern right whales come to the area mainly to breed, bear their calves, and raise them in the warmer, calm waters of South Australia during their migration season.
 Less frequently, humpback whales can be seen off the coast.